Representation Learning for Sequential Volumetric Design Tasks: Experiment and Result

 \subsection{Model Implementation and Training Details}

-For the encoder part of our models, we use a GPT2-like structure which has several self-attention layers with multiple heads.
+For the encoder part of our models, we use a GPT2-like structure that has several self-attention layers with multiple heads.
 Based on our experiments, we choose four self-attention layers and eight attention heads to run all of the experiments reported in this paper.
 We use a projection layer before the self-attention layers in our architecture.
-Additionally, the input sequence is masked in the usual way so that future states are not available to the model.
+Additionally, the input sequence is masked so that future states are not available to the model.
 For the decoder part of our model, we use a simple linear layer and then a sigmoid layer to keep the predicted values between $0$ and $1$.
+To maintain the order of the sequence we use the sinusoidal positional encoding \citep{vaswani2017attention}.
 We train two different versions of this model: one for reconstructing each design embedding, which we call the `Volumetric Design Reconstruction (VDR)' model, and one for predicting the next design embedding from the current embeddings, which we call the `Autoregressive Volumetric Design (AVD)' model.
-Each model is trained using stochastic gradient descent and binary cross-entropy loss.
-In the case of the flow-based model, we train a real NVP flow model with five coupling layers and a hidden dimension of $2048$.
+Note that the VDR model predicts each current design embedding, $\hat{\mathbf{e}}_t$ from the corresponding input $\mathbf{e}_t$ and the AVD model predicts each next design embedding $\hat{\mathbf{e}}_{t+1}$ from the corresponding input $\mathbf{e}_t$.
+Each model is trained using stochastic gradient descent and Adam optimizer with a learning rate of $1\times 10^{-5}$ and binary cross-entropy loss.
+The latent dimension of the transformer-based model is $2048$.
+In the case of the flow-based model, we train a real-NVP flow model with $5$ coupling layers and a hidden dimension of $2048$ and use the Adma optimizer with a learning rate of $3\times 10^{-4}$.
+The batch size is $128$ in both cases.